spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-cart-feature.md

 {% info_block warningBox "Verification" %}

-Make sure the following applies (in Catalog page):
-- Cart actions, like changing item quantity or removing an item, are performed via AJAX.
+Make sure that, on the **Catalog** page, cart actions, like changing item quantity or removing an item, are performed via AJAX.

 {% endinfo_block %}